jbie02/jbie02.github.io/README.md

 # jbie02.github.io
-This my personal github glob.
+This my personal github glob([jbie02](https://jbie02.github.io/)).
 Some personal notes will be recorded on it.
 Welcome to read.